 Layers 2–6: AR Stack (Middle Layers)

-The AR stack consists of alternating high-index and low-index layers—typically 5 to 9 layers total.
+The AR stack consists of alternating high-index and low-index layers — typically 5 to 9 layers total.
 Each layer is precisely controlled in thickness (nanometer precision) and refractive index to cancel reflections at specific wavelengths.
 Together, these layers eliminate reflections across the visible spectrum.
 Premium coatings have more layers for better broadband performance (less residual color).

-Layer 7: Hydrophobic/Oleophobic Top Coat
+Hydrophobic/Oleophobic Top Coat

 Optional: Anti-Static Layer